AlvieTheGreat/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 14:creates a script that copies all the HTML files from the current working directory to the parent working directory but only copies files that didnot exist in the parent of the working directory or were newer than the versions in the parent of the working directory script 15:moves all files beginning with an uppercaseletter to the directory /tmp/u script 16:deletes all files in the current working directory that end with the character ~
+script 14:creates a script that copies all the HTML files from the current working directory to the parent working directory but only copies files that didnot exist in the parent of the working directory or were newer than the versions in the parent of the working directory script 15:moves all files beginning with an uppercaseletter to the directory /tmp/u script 16:deletes all files in the current working directory that end with the character ~ script 17:creates the directories welcome/,welcome/to/ and welcome/to/school in the current directory